Raksha-dev/netflix-gpt/README.md

 update store trailer with video data embed the youtube video and make it autoplay and mute used tailwind to make main container.
+Built secondaty container where we can browse popuper/upcoming and other types of movies. built GPT Search page skeloton
+** Search page is multilingual

 fetch movie from TMDB